LESSSE/public_MuCaGEx/README.md

 This project intends to implement a general purpose main cycle for the training, generation, validation and testing of generative models, but applied in this case to the symbolic musical generation task.

-## Datasets

-It's represented in a file system by a directory with a dsconfig.py file and all extra needed files

-The class `dataset` have :
-* id: a unique id string
-* name: name
-* authors: authors
-* doc: description
-* preprocessing: pre-processing parameters
-* split: list of identifiers for each instance from each part of the split: train, valid and test. (this identifier may be a path if each instance has its own file or the rows in a table for example)
-* metrics: functions that were used to study the dataset and the correspondent results
-* load_instance: function that loads an intance or list of instances given its identifiers or list of identifiers already in the representation that should be injected to a modeloid during the train
-* save_instance: function which given one instance it can save presistetly and give it a new identifier

-### Epic Music

-Dataset of symbolically represented orchestral epic music midi collection of epic orchestral pieces based in some kind of creative commons license collected from [epic orchestral group from musescore community](https://musescore.com/groups/epicorchestralmusic)

-Reference for each one of the instances in References.xlsx

-All information on this data should only be used for machine learning studies.
-Any use of this information for creative, artÃ­stic or commercial purposes should be informed to the original creators of the data.

-In this dataset:
-*  one song is a sequence of blocks
-*  transposition correponds to one copy translated in pitch axis
-* one instance is a set of transpositions of the same music
-* Then, the structure will update its state taken into account on instance at a time, thus it is not stochastic gradient descent (SGD) nor Mini-batch gradient descent.
-To the best of my knowledge there is no name for this approach and so I'll name it Stochastic-Augmented Gradient Descent (SAGD) and it is a method of optimizing one structure by taken into account a batch of examples that were all obtained by augmenting the same original example in each step.

-### Melody

-Dataset of symbolically represented monodic melodies.
-Collection generated using [Melisma Stochastic Melody Generator](http://www.link.cs.cmu.edu/melody-generator/)

-Params used to generate each one of the instances in files params_x_y.txt

-All information on this dataset should only be used for machine learning studies.
-Any use of this information for creative, artistic or commercial purposes should be reported to the creators of the software that created the melodies.

-In this dataset we used the same scheme and terminology used for epic music dataset.

 ## Models and Modeloids

 Models vs Modeloids: